Travel in the corona era: Here's what you need to know is written by The editorial staff, RejsRejsRejs.

 If you travel to one of the countries that the Danish authorities have colored red or orange, and thus advise against either all or only unnecessary travel, you must check the rules for quarantine on return to coronasmitte.dk.
 Whether you are covered by the quarantine requirement depends on which country you have traveled to, whether you have been infected in the past and whether you have been vaccinated.

-If you go to school or are on public support, there will usually be a requirement for quarantine, but ask in advance for safety.
+If you go to school or are on public support, quarantine will often be required, but ask in advance for safety.

 Many people already work from home in full or in part, and this can be a solution if the workplace is involved.